Esperanto: Popular culture

-In the futuristic novel Lord of the World by Robert Hugh Benson, Esperanto is presented as the predominant language of the world, much as Latin is the language of the Church.
+In the futuristic novel Lord of the World by Robert Hugh Benson, Esperanto is presented as the predominant language of the world, much as Latin is the language of the Catholic Church.
 A reference to Esperanto appears in the science-fiction story War with the Newts by Karel Čapek, published in 1936.
 As part of a passage on what language the salamander-looking creatures with human cognitive ability should learn, it is noted that "...in the Reform schools, Esperanto was taught as the medium of communication." (p.
 206).

 Esperanto has been used in many films and novels.
 The Charlie Chaplin film The Great Dictator (1940) showed Jewish ghetto shop signs in Esperanto.
 Two full-length feature films have been produced with dialogue entirely in Esperanto: Angoroj, in 1964, and Incubus, a 1965 B-movie horror film which is also notable for starring William Shatner shortly before he began working on Star Trek.
 In Captain Fantastic (2016) there is a dialogue in Esperanto.
 The 1994 film Street Fighter contains Esperanto dialogue spoken by the character Sagat.
+The character Arnold Rimmer in the TV series Red Dwarf shows many attempts to learn Esperanto, as expected of an officer in the Space Corps, something he aspires, but continually fails, to become.
 Finally, Mexican film director Alfonso Cuarón has publicly shown his fascination for Esperanto, going as far as naming his film production company Esperanto Filmoj ("Esperanto Films").

+Esperanto was one of the constructed languages explored in episode 57 of the popular podcast Let's Learn Everything by Dr Ella Hubber.
+The podcast also features Caroline Roper and Tom Lum, who were learning about the constructed languages in this episode.

+Esperanto's flexible vocabulary system allows it to continues to adapt to modern technology and appear in contemporary digital culture.
+The privacy-focused cryptocurrency Monero (from Esperanto monero = "coin"), originally called Bitmonero, demonstrates how the language naturally generates compound terms for new concepts.

+Esperanto and machine translation

+Apart from translation tools like DeepL and Google Translate, Esperanto is included in the No Language Left Behind (NLLB) initiative, a highly multilingual model family, capable of translating among more than 200 languages.
+Esperanto is also included in the FLORES+ benchmark, which provides professionally translated, multi-domain test sets for translation between Esperanto and 200 other languages.